yktoo/yktoo.com/content/blog/0231/index.en.md

 tags: ["Apple", "DIY", "gadgets", "geek porn", "hardware", "iMac", "Samsung", "Samsung 840 EVO", "SSD", "Trusty Tahr", "Ubuntu"]
 ---

-It's been exactly four delightful years when the HDD in my [iMac 27"][post:120] informed me it couldn't take it any longer.
+It's been exactly four delightful years when the HDD in my [iMac 27"]({{< relref "/blog/0120" >}}) informed me it couldn't take it any longer.
 "Disk I/O error", it said.

 At that moment I already had plans to upgrade it with an SSD ([solid-state drive][wiki:en:Solid-state_drive]).
 Those are much snappier and completely silent since there are no moving parts inside.